bebop/poly/CONTRIBUTING.md

 Don't worry if you submit a pull request and all the tests break and the code is not readable.
 We won't merge it just yet and then you can get some feedback about what needs to be changed before we do!

-### Be diverse
+### Be welcoming
-As one final guideline please be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
+As one final guideline please be welcoming to newcomers and encourage new contributors from all walks of life.
 I want Poly to be for everyone and that includes you and people who don't look, sound, or act like you!

 # Your first contribution